cockroachdb/docs/v20.2/ui-statements-page.md

 ---
 title: Statements Page
 toc: true
+redirect_from: admin-ui-statements-page.html
 ---

 {{site.data.alerts.callout_info}}
-On a secure cluster, this area of the Admin UI can only be accessed by an `admin` user.
-See [Admin UI access](admin-ui-overview.html#admin-ui-access).
+On a secure cluster, this area of the DB Console can only be accessed by an `admin` user.
+See [DB Console access](ui-overview.html#db-console-access).
 {{site.data.alerts.end}}

 The **Statements** page helps you: